dcooray42/Tokenizer/README.md

 ./start.sh
 ```

 The script compiles the contract, deploys it, and prints the address of the deployed smart contract.
+Once you have the address of the token smart contract, add it to the `.env` file.

 ## Account Configuration